niuware/instpector/README.md

 # Instpector

 A simple Instagram's web API library written in Python.
 No selenium or webdriver required.

+Login with two-factor authentication enabled is supported.

 # Installation